Aashi24/shreyakr-portfolio/README.md

 I truly believe that the best way to learn something is to do it!
 As I build my portfolio peice by peice, I hope to learn the intricasies of Data-Viz which will make me a much better visual communicator.
 Sometimes the smallest details make a huge difference and I want to learn to focus on some of these in order to make more meaningful and impactful visualisations.

 I am particularly interested in color theory and I seek to learn how to use color to our advantage while persuading the audience.
 Further, I wish to learn how to keep my visualisations simple while being able to convey the whole and true story that the data reflects.
-I times where data is being called the new oil, this is an important skill to have.
+In times when data is being called the new oil, this is an important skill to have.

 # Portfolio